 If you’ve noticed around here, I recently went from posting every day, to posting every other day.
 I feel like posting was all posting for me, and while this works great, I have no time what-so-ever to market my posts.
 That has changed.
 On the day that I post, I market it normally how I do.
 I ping, I promote, I pin to Pinterest, sometimes put on Facebook, and so on.

 The next day, the one that I DON’T post anything, I sit there for 30 minutes and try to come up with ideas and ways I can promote the previous day’s post even more.
 Although I am VERY new at this (just started) and I haven’t seen any effects of it *yet,* I know that they will come as I get better at it.
 One of the ways to get better is by reading this post.
-There are a myriad of ways to promote your blog posts, ways that I never even knew about and all covered in this post by Amanda from Kaleidoscope.
+There are a myriad of ways to promote your blog posts, ways that I never even knew about and all covered in this post by Seaside Sundays.
 It is sure to give you some great ideas on promoting, things YOU may have never thought about either!
 You can click here to read the article.

 I’m not sure if you know about QuickSpout or not, but if you don’t, boy are you in for a treat!
-This is one of my favorite blogging blogs to learn from and they have a lot of great tools that are REALLY helpful in researching other bloggers in your niche…giving you information that you can’t find anywhere else.
+This is one of my favorite how to blog blogs to learn from and they have a lot of great tools that are REALLY helpful in researching other bloggers in your niche…giving you information that you can’t find anywhere else.
 Yep, it’s totally my secret weapon!
 Don’t tell anyone! 🙂

-The post itself (which you can read by clicking here) is not all that in-depth, but it links you to articles that teach you a LOT.
+The post itself (which you can read by clicking here) is not all that in-depth, but it links you to articles that teach you a LOT, especially blogging tips for newbies.
 I like how they have it laid out because I didn’t need to click/learn everything they are teaching.
 I can click what I want to learn about and read the full post there.
 For example, chapter 2, Types of Blog Posts That Are Easy to Market To, I found incredibly helpful, especially since I am learning the marketing side of blogging.
 Most of it I already knew, but there are some real gems in there that make it worth the read, or as I read…skimming to find what you want.
 LOL.

 Another chapter I found very helpful is Chapter 7, Outreach, which I will be implementing Step 4 on this post. 🙂 I don’t think I’m very good at it.
 I probably come off really awkward trying to tell other people I’ve shared their content, mostly because I’m shy and it’s a “cold contact,” but everyone that I share, I highly respect their work (or I wouldn’t put it on my blog) and I can only hope that my genuineness comes through my shyness.
 I feel like it’s better to get out there and try and fail, then never try, and eventually, I’ll get better and more comfortable in it.
 It’s really hard for me to ask a favor to share something or ask someone for something.
 I always love to be the person doing the favors for everyone because I genuinely love to serve and help others.
 It’s my favorite thing to do!
 Being a single mom now, that’s the part I really miss most about being married.
 Being there for a spouse and being a help-meet.